Power take-off

 A power take-off or power takeoff (PTO) is one of several methods for taking power from a power source, such as a running engine, and transmitting it to an application such as an attached implement or separate machine.

 Most commonly, it is a splined drive shaft installed on a tractor or truck allowing implements with mating fittings to be powered directly by the engine.

 Semi-permanently mounted power take-offs can also be found on industrial and marine engines.
 These applications typically use a drive shaft and bolted joint to transmit power to a secondary implement or accessory.
-In the case of a marine application, such shafts may be used to power fire pumps.
+In the case of a marine application, such as shafts may be used to power fire pumps.

 In aircraft applications, such an accessory drive may be used in conjunction with a constant speed drive.
 Jet aircraft have four types of PTO units: internal gearbox, external gearbox, radial drive shaft, and bleed air, which are used to power engine accessories.
 In some cases, aircraft power take-off systems also provide for putting power into the engine during engine start.
 See also Coffman starter.

-Also, in wave energy technology to harness the ocean wave energy, the power take-off systems are used.
-The working principle can vary and be classified as a direct mechanical drive system, hydro turbine transfer system, hydro motor system, pneumatic air turbine transfer system, and direct electrical drive system.